General

 Are there exhibitor opportunities available at BMHC26?

 Exhibitor booths are currently available for organizations/individuals interested in sharing information about their business, organization, group, entity, or program.
 Exhibitors are not permitted to sell products.
 If you have products you would like to sell at the Conference, please see the vending section of our FAQ’s.
-Exhibiting at BMHC26 requires pre-approval by BMMA, Inc. Our Exhibitor application will be available soon.
-Submitting the Exhibitor Application does not guarantee that you or your business will be selected as official exhibitors of BMHC26.
+Exhibiting at BMHC26 requires pre-approval by BMMA, Inc. Our Exhibitor application is now available here.
+Submitting the Exhibitor Application does not guarantee that you or your business will be approved as official exhibitors of BMHC26.
 Only official exhibitors of BMHC26 will be permitted to exhibit at BMHC26.

 Are there sponsorship opportunities available at BMHC26?

 There are sponsorship packages currently available.
-Organizations/Companies should complete this form to indicate their interest.
+Organizations/Companies should express their interest by completing this form to indicate their interest.
+The BMMA team will respond to your inquiry within 10 business days.

 Who should members of the media contact to request press credentials to attend/cover the Conference?